CES 2018 Untrends

-Robots offer the promise of safety and productivity, connivence and 24/7 readiness, but they also expose the frailty of current economic models built on human labor.
+Robots offer the promise of safety and productivity, connivence, and 24/7 readiness, but they also expose the frailty of current economic models built on human labor.

 Smart Stuff.
 Smart stuff will prove a more apt description of consumer technology than artificial intelligence.
 And CES includes a wide variety of gadgets that embed some smartness, along with gadgets that add smartness to existing things, like cars or houses, or even cities.
 At the low end of smart stuff are sensors that provide data for algorithms to reason over.

-The big play this year comes from smart assistants like Amazon Alexa and Google Assistant that have increasingly found their way into a variety of vehicles, from actual vehicles to television, appliances, alarm clocks, doorbells and security systems.
+The big play this year comes from smart assistants like Amazon Alexa and Google Assistant that have increasingly found their way into a variety of vehicles, from actual vehicles to television, appliances, alarm clocks, doorbells, and security systems.
 Amazon and Google should be happy with the uptake of their devices.
 An Accenture report, Time to Navigate the Super Myway: Giving Consumers Exactly What They’re Looking For, dropped during CES found that two-thirds (66 percent) of consumers who own digital voice assistants said they use their smartphones for fewer applications in the home since acquiring the devices.
 Apple, often accused of being slow to market, didn’t invade this CES with Siri, but perhaps it will find its way into next year’s show as it senses the threat coming from people talking to Amazon and Google software agents.

 5G.
 Because big compute isn’t distributed to the really fast devices in our pockets, we need bandwidth to push our data back to data centers where it can be reasoned over.
 5G will bring more bandwidth, around 100 times faster connections, for all applications.
 Unlike AI and Robotics, its just going to be there, and its going to deliver or not (I still have enough of an issue getting reliable 4G in many places).
-Nonetheless, eventually we’ll get faster wireless on mobile devices.
+Nonetheless, eventually, we’ll get faster wireless on mobile devices.
 Oh, and all of that smart stuff in the wild will die a painful death if it is required to constantly switch WiFi networks.
-Smart stuff outside of homes and businesses will need 5G as a basic entry level tech to just connect before any of it does anything meaningful or useful.
+Smart stuff outside of homes and businesses will need 5G as a basic entry-level tech to just connect before any of it does anything meaningful or useful.

 TVs and displays.
 OLEDs and micro-LEDs are all the rage.
-The competition, like all electronics competitions will come down to price and performance.
-Suffice it to say that televisions, be they from LG, TCL, Sony, Samsung, Vizio or another makers, will get bigger, the pixels will get smaller and they will end up all confusing us by putting in features that have nothing to do with image clarity and vibrancy.
+The competition, like all electronics competitions, will come down to price and performance.
+Suffice it to say that televisions, be they from LG, TCL, Sony, Samsung, Vizio or other makers, will get bigger, the pixels will get smaller and they will end up all confusing us by putting in features that have nothing to do with image clarity and vibrancy.
 The TV you just bought is far from the last TV you will ever own, which is perhaps the main point of CES being held right after Christmas.

 Augmented reality sees through virtual reality.
 While CES 2018 attendees may be told this is the year of AR, much as 2016 was the year of VR, the similarity will come from 2018 not actually being the year of AR.
-Apple and Google battle for AR supremacy on devices, offering up smartphone as the portals with which to overlay virtual stuff on our everyday world.
+Apple and Google battle for AR supremacy on devices, offering up smartphones as the portals with which to overlay virtual stuff on our everyday world.
 And that’s a better play that using not-high-enough-resolution screens with too few sensors and too small processors as the seat of VR.
 AR requires less of the device and of the user—and it doesn’t require any additional hardware like a headset to work.
-Point the camera in a well lit room and things will appear on or near things already in the room (Snapchat anyone?).
+Point the camera in a well-lit room and things will appear on or near things already in the room (Snapchat anyone?).
 And

 As for VR, Samsung continues to do terrible things to show attendees that should not be done with low-res, latency laden VR (like spin people around and flip them upside down).